 The AXE logo is very masculine and strong.
-The emblem represents a company that stands firmly on its feet and produces products for real men.
-The brand’s fragrances are persistent and create an image of an attractive and brutal macho.
+The emblem represents a company that stands firm and produces products for real men.
+The brand’s fragrances are long-lasting and project an image of an attractive, brutal macho man.

 Meaning and History

 The brand had four logos with different designs.
-The only thing that unites them is the strict and minimalistic inscription “AXE.”
+The only thing that unites them is the strict, minimalist inscription “AXE.”

 What is Axe?